 This is me.
 A few years ago admittedly!
 I’m an agent for kids’ books – I edit & sell my authors’ stories, & had no plans to write one myself.
 But I’m also disabled & keenly aware of how few good books there are about disabled children.
 So eventually, I bit the bullet & wroteContinue reading “What Happened to You?
 A cover reveal”

 Introducing our 6 favourite kids’ books featuring disability, picked by actual disabled people working in children’s publishing.
 (Ahem.
 Us.)
 We’ll be posting a full review of each of these books weekly here and on instagram – watch this space.
-Own voices books are marked * El Deafo * Mama Zooms This Beach Is Loud! *Continue reading “Disability in kids books – a list by two disabled people in publishing”
+Own voices books are marked * El Deafo * Mama Zooms This Beach Is Loud! *Continue reading “Disability in kids’ books – a list by two real life disabled publishing people”

 When I first became disabled aged 19 in 1998 it wasn’t too bad – as a disabled driver I could get to most of the city.
 Since then more and more of Oxford has been made off-limits to cars.
 And so, to me.
 Trying to explain to able-bodied people can be frustrating and upsetting.
 Honestly, I’ve stopped trying on the whole.
 There’s a reluctance to believe it’s true.
 They want details, make suggestions, refuse to believe there aren’t solutions.

 My mother, a devout Catholic, used to say health is the new morality.
 I am not religious but I think that’s true.
 We applaud and idolise health as though it is attainable for everyone, as though it is a moral triumph, as though it is something we control.
 Fresh air is good, eating fresh foodContinue reading “Health & morality in the time of corona (exercise is good, except when it isn’t…)”